FMASH: Advancing Traditional Chinese Medicine Formula Recommendation with Efficient Fusion of Multiscale Associations of Symptoms and Herbs: Experiments

 \subsubsection{Case Study of FMASH\_Seq}

-In Case~2, the FMASH\_seq model attains a P@5 of 1.0, substantially outperforming the FMASH\_RS baseline (P@5 = 0.2).
-This pronounced discrepancy demonstrates the sequential generator's ability to identify the exact therapeutic subset for the “dry tongue \& lumbar pain” pattern.
-In Case~1, although the FMASH\_RS model yields a marginally higher P@5 (0.8 versus 0.6), its output is a fixed-length list of twenty items; beyond the fifth position, clinically irrelevant or contraindicated agents are inevitably included.
-FMASH\_Seq, by contrast, is equipped with an end-of-sequence (EOS) token; once the model judges the formula to be complete, it emits EOS and terminates generation.
-Consequently, the sequential framework provides an explicit, data-driven stopping rule, whereas the FMASH\_RS approach offers no principled criterion for truncation, forcing the clinician to truncate arbitrarily within a rigid top-20 list.
+Some typical cases in Dataset1 have been explored to compare the difference between the two types of TCM formula generation models: FMASH\_RS and FMASH\_Seq, seeing the results in Table \ref{tab:herb_case_study_seq}.
+In Case 1, the FMASH\_RS model yields a marginally higher P@5 than the FMASH\_Seq model (0.8 versus 0.6).
+However, its output is a fixed-length list (20 herbs in this case), where clinically irrelevant or contraindicated herbs may be inevitably included.
+By contrast, the FMASH\_Seq model is equipped with an end-of-sequence (EOS) token, and once the model judged the complete of the formula, it emits the EOS token and terminates the generation.
+Therefore, sequence-to-sequence models offer an explicit, data-driven stopping rule, whereas traditional TCM formula recommendation models are incapable of providing a principled-based criterion for truncation during the application.

+In Case 2, the FMASH\_Seq model achieves a score of 1.0 in Precision@5, which is a significant improvement over FMASH\_RS (0.2 in Precision@5).
+This significant difference shows that the sequential model can identify the exact therapeutic subset of the pattern of “dry tongue \& lumbar pain”.